Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Methodology

 \subsection{Energy demand model calibration}

 The variables to be calibrated were selected based on a previous sensitivity analysis of the CEA thermal loads model \cite{MosteiroRomero_etal_2017}, in which the set point and setback temperatures of the cooling systems, the window-to-wall ratios, and the windows' thermal transmittance (U-value) and solar transmittance (g-value) were found to be the driving factors for the deviation in the cooling demand results of the model.
+While some of these properties could, in principle, be obtained through building plans, material specifications and measured data about system operation parameters, at the district-to-urban scale such information is typically not available for individual buildings, and hence calibration can help improve model accuracy.
 For simplicity, the model was calibrated by brute force optimization using discrete changes in the variables chosen.
 The selected variables and their distributions are shown in Table~\ref{tab:calibration}.
 In addition to these parameters, different types of window glazing properties (Table~\ref{tab:calibration_windows}) were also considered.
 In order to avoid selecting unrealistic or infeasible material properties, these were selected from the CEA materials database for the Singaporean context \cite{cea_sg_database}.

 For each of the resulting input parameter combinations, a yearly energy demand simulation was carried out using the CEA demand model for the case study area.
 During the calibration procedure, measured electricity demand data was used as an input to the thermal demand model.
 Hourly WiFi connection counts for the same period as the measured electricity demand data were used as occupancy schedules for the thermal model.
 Finally, measured weather data from the same period was used in the simulations.